mlrun/mlrun/docs/serving/custom-model-serving-class.md

 ## Model monitoring

 Model activities can be tracked into a real-time stream and time-series DB.
-The monitoring data is used to create real-time dashboards and track model accuracy and drift.
+The monitoring data is used to create real-time dashboards, detect drift, and analyze performance.

-To set the tracking stream options, specify the following function spec attributes:
+To monitor a deployed model, apply `set_tracking()` on your serving function and specify the function spec attributes:

         fn.set_tracking(stream_path, batch, sample)